tc39/notes/es7/2015-11/nov-19.md

 EF: next is a Intl.getParentLocales(locale), the naive implementation would fall short as many exceptions exist.
 Userland implementation would likely be non-obvious

-ZB: for example serbian cyrillic and serbian latin don’t have obvious fallbacks
+ZB: for example serbian cyrillic and serbian latin don't have obvious fallbacks

-ZB: We don’t just provide the final solution, the proposed the higharchy of locale inheritance
+ZB: We don't just provide the final solution, the proposed the higharchy of locale inheritance

 ZB: We wanted to implement some userland custom code at mozilla, unfortunately we where forced to important several thousand lines of code from the internals.